rowcased/rowcased.github.io/codewars.md

 First I only <a href="https://rowcased.github.io/codewars.html#solver">solved</a> kata in Python to learn coding.
 C was next and I began <a href="https://rowcased.github.io/codewars.html#translator">translating</a> kata to that language.
 As my proficiency grew I added many new languages and started <a href="https://rowcased.github.io/codewars.html#creator">creating</a> original kata.
 While advancing through the ranks, I evolved from user to contributor into an ad hoc site <a href="https://rowcased.github.io/codewars.html#moderator">moderator</a>.

+<br><br>

+At first I just <a href="https://rowcased.github.io/codewars.html#solver">solved</a> a lot of kata in Python as I learned the basics of coding.
+Eventually I studied C and started <a href="https://rowcased.github.io/codewars.html#translator">translating</a> kata into that language.
+Then I began to solve kata in a multitude of  new languages.
+I also finally <a href="https://rowcased.github.io/codewars.html#creator">created</a> several original kata.
+As I earned additional honor and advanced through the ranks, I evolved from user to contributor into an ad hoc site <a href="https://rowcased.github.io/codewars.html#moderator">moderator</a>.

+<br><br>

 <h3 id="solver"><br>1.
 Problem Solver</h3>

 Being new to coding when I began Codewars, I found many kata baffling.
 Early solutions were inefficient or inelegant, but I strove to rapidly learn better algorithm practices by studying other coders' solutions.
 I found solving a kata in multiple languages offered invaluable insights to coding.